How Glycol Is Used in Closed Loops

 Freeze Protection Versus Burst Protection

-Freeze protection prevents the water from freezing, allowing it to continue to flow.
-However, burst protection preserves the pipes from breaking if the liquid inside does freeze.
+Freeze protection prevents the water from freezing, allowing it to continue to flow and preventing system damage.
+However, burst protection prevents the pipes from breaking if the liquid inside freezes.

-As temperatures drop around a closed-loop system with a glycol solution in it, the water will freeze and separate or precipitate out of the mixture.
+As temperatures drop around a closed loop system with a glycol solution during winter, the water will freeze and separate or precipitate out of the mixture.
 The frozen water makes the glycol solution slushy.
 If the slush does not last long and has a low viscosity, most systems will stand up well.

 While water expands when frozen, glycol reduces in volume.
 When the temperature drops low enough for glycol to freeze, it will contract, lowering the total solution volume in the pipes and preventing breaks.

-In short, freeze protection uses glycol to prevent freezing of the solution, while burst protection’s glycol solution protects the pipes from bursting in the rare instance of a freeze.
+In short, glycol in the proper concentration can prevent water freezing and protect the pipes from bursting in the rare instance of a freeze.

-• Charlumina: Chilled systems that have aluminum components may use this azole- and sulfite-based corrosion inhibitor.
+• Charlumina: Chilled systems with aluminum components may use this azole- and sulfite-based corrosion inhibitor.

-• CTA-800: This product prevents foaming inside closed loop systems.
+• CTA-800: This product prevents foaming inside closed loops.

 • SN-7: SN-7 scavenges oxygen and creates a protective inner layer on brass, copper and similar alloys in chilled systems.